mariusandersen/ckeditor-image-to-base64-mga/README.md

 Created by YetiForce Sp. z o.o. https://yetiforce.com and Marius Grande Andersen

+Differences between this fork and main one:
+* Fixed issue copying image directly from Word to ckeditor plugin.

 ## Requirements

 The Browser must support the JavaScript File API.